AIMER: Calibration-Free Task-Agnostic MoE Expert Pruning: Experimental Results

-\paragraph{Evaluation suite.} To assess whether pruning decisions generalize beyond a narrow task distribution, we evaluate the pruned models in the zero-shot setting on 16 benchmarks covering both discriminative reasoning and open-ended generation.
+\textbf{Evaluation suite.} To assess whether pruning decisions generalize beyond a narrow task distribution, we evaluate the pruned models in the zero-shot setting on 16 benchmarks covering both discriminative reasoning and open-ended generation.
 For multiple-choice evaluation, we report AI2 Reasoning Challenge (ARC-C/ARC-E)~\cite{clark2018think}, BoolQ~\cite{clark2019boolq}, HellaSwag~\cite{zellers2019hellaswag}, MMLU~\cite{hendrycks2020measuring}, OpenBookQA (OBQA)~\cite{mihaylov2018can}, Recognizing Textual Entailment (RTE)~\cite{bentivogli2009fifth}, and WinoGrande (WinoG.)~\cite{sakaguchi2021winogrande}, all implemented with lm-eval-harness~\cite{gao2021framework}.
 For open-ended generation, we evaluate code generation on EvalPlus~\cite{liu2023your} and 182 LiveCodeBench~\cite{jain2024livecodebench} problems collected between January and April 2025; mathematical reasoning on GSM8K~\cite{cobbe2021training} and MATH-500~\cite{hendrycks2021measuring} using EvalScope~\cite{evalscope_2024}; and creative writing on 146 prompts sampled from WildBench~\cite{lin2024wildbench}.
 For WildBench, we use \texttt{gpt-oss-120b}~\cite{openai2025gptoss120bgptoss20bmodel} as the judge.
 Overall, this suite spans multiple-choice QA, coding, math, and creative generation, allowing us to assess pruning robustness across substantially different capabilities.

-\paragraph{Protocol and hardware.} All evaluations are conducted in the zero-shot setting to isolate the effect of expert pruning from task-specific adaptation.
+\textbf{Protocol and hardware.} All evaluations are conducted in the zero-shot setting to isolate the effect of expert pruning from task-specific adaptation.
 For open-ended generation, we use deterministic decoding with \texttt{do\_sample=False}; when an explicit temperature parameter is exposed, we set \texttt{temperature=0}.
 In practice, this corresponds to greedy, non-sampled generation, improving reproducibility across pruning methods.
-All experiments are run on two NVIDIA L40S 48GB GPUs.
+Experiments are conducted on NVIDIA L40S 48GB GPUs.